Zions Bancorporation NA Annual Shareholders Meeting Transcript

 Harris Henry Simmons - Zions Bancorporation, National Association - Chairman & CEO

-Welcome to Zions Bancorporation, National Associations 2020 Annual Meeting of Shareholders.
-Rules of conduct for the meeting are posted on the meeting site.
-Shareholders wishing to vote, ask questions or offer comments must have logged into the virtual meeting with their shareholder control number and should follow the instructions on the meeting site.
+Thanks very much, and thanks to all of you for joining the Zions Bancorporation 2021 Annual Meeting of Shareholders.

 The meeting will please come to order.
 I'm Harris Simmons, Chairman and CEO of the bank.
-Also participating with me on the call is Thomas Laursen, our General Counsel of the bank and Secretary of the Meeting.
+Also participating is Thomas Laursen, General Counsel of the bank and Secretary of the meeting.

 Zions Bancorporation NA Annual Shareholders Meeting Transcript